PPPDUD/PPPDUD/README.md

 - yes_installer (a script to quickly install and manage a copy of homemade_yes)
 - Jameson (a programming language for people who liked Scratch before it started paywalling stuff)
 - https://mojavesoft.net and its mirror site https://mojavesoft.org (website for cool people)
-## About mixing code and politics in my presence
-Code is code, politics are politics.
-If you want to express your own politics, go buy a web server.

-X11, X11Libre, Wayland, and GNOME have all recently violated this rule in the last 6 months.

-## X11 or Wayland?
-My daily driver runs Wayland at the moment, but I really don't care about that choice.
-Both of them are maintained horribly (see above) and I would use something better if it were more convenient.

-I think that the idea of sabotaging X11 in favor of Wayland is not a good one, but I'm stuck with two equally bad choices and Wayland was easier to set up on Ubuntu 25.04.
-Don't involve me in your petty wars and be grateful that someone cared to make the software (for zero cost) that profits you every single day, both financially and in a general sense.

 ## Views on cybersecurity
 If someone uses a badly-constructed lock on their house, they probably left an open window somewhere.